operator-framework/rukpak/README.md

 generalization of the image concept, and can be used to represent any type of content.

 `Bundles` do nothing on their own - they require a `Provisioner` to unpack and make their content available in-cluster.
-They can be unpacked to any arbitrary storage medium such as a series of ConfigMaps.
+They can be unpacked to any arbitrary storage medium such as a tar.gz file in a directory mounted into the provisioner pods.
 Each `Bundle` has an associated `spec.provisionerClassName` field which indicates the `Provisioner` that should be watching and unpacking that particular bundle type.

 Example Bundle configured to work with the [plain provisioner](internal/provisioner/plain/README.md).